What is a “shamanic” healer?

 Since time immemorial, across every culture on earth, people have turned to Spirit for healing, strength and clarity.
-The term “shamanic” as I am using it refers to this universal phenomenon, not tied to a particular tradition: a spiritual rather than a psychological system, based on the ability to step outside the modes of conventional thinking to authentically access altered states and hold space for healing to occur.
+The term “shamanic” as I use it refers to this universal phenomenon, not tied to a particular culture or tradition—a spiritual rather than a psychological system, based on the ability to step outside the modes of conventional thinking to authentically access altered states and hold space for healing to occur.

 Where does the term “shaman” come from?

 The term shaman or šaman comes to us from the Manchu-Tungus people of Siberia, and may have originated from the Evenki word šamán.

 A female shaman may be called a shamanka, simply by adding the Russian suffix -ka for feminine nouns.